8. Geometry and Texture Creation

 Loading the Application

 Load the application.
-Select a cube, and then an image of a texture to apply the texture.
+Select a cube, then an image, and the selected texture will be applied.